-That's where the Catch integration in Seam Servlet comes in.
-The Catch integration traps all unhandled exceptions (those that bubble outside of the Servlet and any filters) and forwards them on to Catch.
+That's where the exception handling integration in comes in.
+Solder's exception handling framework traps all unhandled exceptions (those that bubble outside of the Servlet and any filters) and forwards them on to Solder.
 Exception handlers are free to handle the exception anyway they like, either programmatically or via a declarative mechanism.

-If a exception handler registered with Catch handles the exception, then the integration closes the response without raising any additional exceptions.
-If the exception is still unhandled after Catch finishes processing it, then the integration allows it to pass through to the normal Servlet exception handler.
+If a exception handler registered with Solder handles the exception, then the integration closes the response without raising any additional exceptions.
+If the exception is still unhandled after Solder finishes processing it, then the integration allows it to pass through to the normal Servlet exception handler.

-26.2.
+22.2.
 Defining a exception handler for a web request

-You can define an exception handler for a web request using the normal syntax of a Catch exception handler.
+You can define an exception handler for a web request using the normal syntax of a Solder exception handler.
 Let's catch any exception that bubbles to the top and respond with a 500 error.